moonkie

 Struggling to think of some activities your preschooler would enjoy?
 Here's an article with some activities you can do with your preschooler at home: 7 Unique Preschool Sensory Activities for Homeschool.

-The elementary school years (six to nine) are a time of transition for families as children begin to move from easily understood concrete to not-as easy-to-understand abstract thinking.
+The elementary school years (six to nine) are a time of transition for families as children begin to move from easily understood concrete thinking to not-as easy-to-understand abstract thinking.
 Montessori materials and activities for this age group can help support this transition by providing opportunities for exploration, creativity, and critical thinking.

 Cons of Doing Montessori Education at Home